 That being said, it is important for garden groups to learn how to do these things independently as much as possible during the program, so that by the time that the garden graduates from our program everyone will know what to do to keep the garden running smoothly.

-How soon could we build a garden after we are accepted into Phase 1?
+How soon could we build a garden after we are accepted into the program?

-Keep in mind that each garden group can progress through the phases at the pace that suits them best.
-Assuming that a garden group is meeting regularly and is able to progress through the phases efficiently, it is possible that a garden build can happen in as little as 3 months upon acceptance into Phase 1.
+We use a Phase system to track gardens through the program.
+Phase 1 focuses on Outreach, Phase 2 on garden design and building, Phase 3 on Education and Maintenance, and Phase 4 is the Community Garden Network, a wealth of resources that continues to support the garden into the future.
+Keep in mind that each garden group can progress through the Phases at the pace that suits them best.
+Assuming that a garden group is meeting regularly and is able to progress through the Phases efficiently, it is possible that a garden build can happen in as little as 3 months upon acceptance into Phase 1.
 We recommend taking the time to build a strong support network that will last for years to come.